skharel/BeingFunctional/1/ch1.md

 }
 ```

 I literally copy pasted the content from the non functional code that we looked earlier to finish this implementation.
-Did you notice how `closure` is used in this code?
+Did you notice how `closure` comes into picture in this code?

 > Closure is observed for the attributes argument because when the inner function executes, it makes the use of the outer function's argument.

 Here is the final **functional code**